Statistics did not prove that the Huanan Seafood Wholesale Market was the early epicenter of the COVID-19 pandemic

-Note that we do not hypothesise that any of these landmarks is the origin of the pandemic, but only mark them in the plots as possible ``centers'' of the point cloud of the 155 cases in our analysis to show that in context of statistics, the Market is not more likely to be the origin than the others are; none of them is identified by any data-driven approach. {\bf W} excluded all landmarks because they claimed that {\it no other location except the Huanan market clearly epidemiologically linked to early COVID-19 cases\/}.
-In other words, according to {\bf W}'s approach, if epidemiologists can find epidemiological links between the cases and any of these landmarks, then these landmarks will be equally likely to be the origin of the pandemic.
+Note that we do not hypothesise that any of these landmarks is the origin of the pandemic, but only mark them in the plots as alternative possible ``centers'' of the point cloud of the 155 cases in our analysis to show that in context of statistics, the Market is not more likely to be the origin than the others are.
+However, all of these landmarks are just hand-picked, and they do not form an exclusive list of all potential origins. {\bf W} excluded all landmarks because they claimed that {\it no other location except the Huanan market clearly epidemiologically linked to early COVID-19 cases\/}.
+In other words, according to {\bf W}'s approach, if epidemiological links can be found between the cases and any of these landmarks, then these landmarks will be equally likely to be the origin of the pandemic.